noescape4x/spotmini-widget/README.txt

 Open Spotify and play a song.
 Run spotify_now_playing.py to see the widget.
 Drag to reposition, and it will stay on top!

+here a youtube video shows you how to get your spotify api :https://www.youtube.com/watch?v=0fhkkkRuUxw